5 Women In Tech Changing Hong Kong’s Startup Scene

 Business Insider recently called Notey “one of the fastest growing startups in the world still flying under the radar.”
 The platform boasts financial backing from tech luminaries Hugo Barra and Ryan Holmes.

 Like this story?
-Sign up for our weekly newsletter to get our top stories delivered.
+Sign up for our weekly newsletter to get our top tatler_stories delivered.

 Why her?
 The 34-year-old left a career in investment banking to launch start-up Notey with her ...

 First Look: American Express Opens The First Centurion Lounge In Asia At HKIA